 The method chosen for the LHI REP is to eradicate rats and mice by distribution of the toxin Brodifacoum at a concentration of 20 ppm in the cereal based product Pestoff 20R.
 Justification for this methodology, toxin and bait is provided.

 Each pellet has a Brodificoum concentration of 20 parts per million, 2 ½ times lower than the bait that can be bought in shops.
-There will be a total of 42 tonnes of cereal pellets dispersed during the 2 baiting applications.

 Area to be Baited

 Rats and mice occur throughout LHI, including the settlement.
 LHI is the only island in the LHIG that is known to contain rodents.
 However, ship rats are able to swim over 500 m and both rats and mice are difficult to detect at low densities.
 It is therefore possible that either species may occur on offshore islands and islets close to the main island or may invade those islands prior to the implementation of the operation.
 To minimise the risks of operational failure, the main island and all nearby islands and islets, other than Balls Pyramid and its associated islets, will be baited.
 The 23 km distance between Balls Pyramid and the main island renders the chances of invasion by rodents very low.